 -

-Because of the variety in choices of lodging, we can accommodate groups of 2-20 persons, albeit family, couples, generations, corporate….you name it.
-With several Queen and even King beds, as well as a multitude of singles, you can enjoy privacy and romance or the adventure feeling of a true fishing lodge.
+Because of the variety in choices of lodging we can accommodate groups of 2-20 persons, we love family groups, couples, guys or gals trips, corporate….you name it.
+With several Queen and even some King beds, as well as a multitude of singles, you can enjoy privacy and romance or the adventure feeling of a true fishing lodge.
 NO BUNKBEDS HERE!

 -